7 Supplements to Detoxify Your Body

 This compound is one of the most powerful liver detoxifying agents.
 The active compound within milk thistle is called silymarin.
 Research has demonstrated that milk thistle supplementation helps to boost 2 major intracellular anti-oxidants, glutathione and superoxide dismutase (14).

 One study indicated that silymarin increased glutathione levels in the intestinal and liver cells by 50% (15).
 This can help protect the intestines from damage leading to leaky gut, ulcers and colitis.
+It also helps support the bodies ability to detoxify effectively.

 Milk thistle also helps protect the liver, thyroid and immune system from radiation stress.
 Gamma radiation is a serious risk factor for the development of thyroid problems and various cancers.
 Milk thistle is one of the best defenses against the damage that radiation produces (16).